-2 credits - Grade 12 only Prerequisites: Health Occupations I, II, and Anatomy & Physiology
+Prerequisites: Health Occupations I, II, and Anatomy & Physiology

 This is the third in a series of three courses for the Health Professions and Related Clinical Sciences program of study.
 This is a 120 hour Nurse Aide Training Course which includes 40 hours of classroom time, 24 hours in the health occupations laboratory, and 56 hours of clinical time at a long-term care facility.
 At the completion of the 120 hour course, the students will be able to sit for their certification exam to be a nurse aide.
-Also included in this course will be career preparation, which will include: job search skills, interview skills, cover letter and resume skills.
+The students will then begin the Home Health Aide portion of the course.
+Also included will be career preparation (i.e. job search skills, interview skills, cover letter and resume skills).
 At the completion of this course students will be career ready to work as a nursing assistant and a home health aide.
-AGRICULTURE, GENERAL TECHNICAL PREPARATION PROGRAM - CIP 1.0000